-Important information for NSW State Wide Link customers.
+Important information for Statewide link customers.

 Maxgaming is embarking on a project, in concert with Telstra, to upgrade the existing network services used for facilitating State Wide Links (SWL) operations in Clubs and Hotels.